 Between the Adirondack and Green Mountains in Vermont, UVM offers more than 100 undergraduate majors for students to select from.

-This institution was ranked among the top 100 colleges in the country by U.S. News & Rankings and among the top 75 best-value institutions.
+The U.S. ranked this institution among the top 100 colleges in the country.
+News and World Report.
+News & Rankings and among the top 75 best-value institutions.
 Think you’d fit in well at the University of Vermont?
 Continue reading to learn the requirements for UVM admissions as well as advice for applicants.

 What to know about UVM

 Public institution The University of Vermont has a 67% acceptance rate.
-The fifth-oldest college in New England, UVM, was founded in 1791.
+Founded in 1791, UVM is the fifth-oldest college in New England.

 It was also the first in the nation to admit women and people of colour to its chapter of the esteemed Phi Beta Kappa Honor Society.
 The student-to-faculty ratio at the University is 18 to 1.

-With the Adirondack Mountains to the west and the Green Mountains to the east, UVM’s Burlington campus is situated on Lake Champlain’s shore.
+UVM’s Burlington campus sits on the shore of Lake Champlain, with the Adirondack Mountains to the west and the Green Mountains to the east.

 The Vermont Catamounts participate in the NCAA Division I America East Conference sporting competition.

 Are you thinking about applying to the University of Vermont?
-You should be aware that the average SAT/ACT scores and GPAs of admitted students are included in the admissions statistics.
+It is important to note that the admissions statistics include the average SAT/ACT scores and GPAs of admitted students.

 The acceptance rate at the University of Vermont for the 2018–19 admissions season was 67%.

-The acceptance rate can only be used as a starting point for creating a list of 10 to 15 institutions that fit into different competitiveness groups.
+The acceptance rate should serve as a starting point for creating a list of 10 to 15 institutions that fit into different competitiveness groups.

 Afterwards, make sense of how your application will compare to the competition using the information provided below.